Hazelkatnut/hh-project-11ty-starter-kit/src/pages/Romantic Era.md

 ---
 title: "Romanticism (~1820-1880)"
-description: "A brief introduction to this starter."
+description: "Music expands to the masses."
 ---
 ## Overview